-The College will provide payment to the employee after submission of a reimbursement request with evidentiary proof that the course was satisfactorily completed.
-Special arrangements can be made if the individual is seeking an advance on the tuition cost.

-Loans will be forgiven (on a pro-rated basis) after the employee completes the program:

-- Masters: One-half of the loaned funds will be forgiven for each year of service.
-Withdrawal from the program prior to completion or departure of the employee from the College will result in repayment of all funds advanced to the individual. - Doctoral: One-fourth of the loaned funds will be forgiven for each year of service.
-Withdrawal from the program prior to completion or departure of the employee from the College will result in mandatory repayment of all funds advanced to the individual.

-Waiting Period: Two-years of continuous full-time employment is required prior to beginning the program.
-This waiting period may be waived at the discretion of the CFO and the President, when participation is deemed strategically appropriate for the College.
-By request, faculty members may ask to have previous employment at another institution of higher learning considered as fulfillment of this waiting period.

-Application Requirements: The employee will submit a TAP application to the Office of Human Resources.
-The request must include:

-- Expected Date of Program Start

-- Degree being sought

-- · Description of the degree and degree granting institution,

-- Description of the program,

-- Rationale for the program (as it relates to employment at the College),

-- · Target completion dates,

-- Time restraints (including residency requirements),

-- Cost of the program.

-The Business Affairs Committee recommends recipients to the College Council.

-6.9 Graduate Assistant Program

-Each year Central Christian College of Kansas may select Graduate Assistants (GA) who are looking to enroll in graduate degree program(s) at Central Christian College of Kansas.
-These positions are determined on a case-by-case basis, which includes consideration of need and available budget.

-From the College's perspective, GA's are, first and foremost, graduate students pursuing an education.
-The work associated with the GA position is viewed as an integral part of that education.
-Therefore, the College is committed to ensuring that GA's assignments are productive, enhance student qualifications, meet workload goals, and are consistent with the educational objectives of the student's program.

-Currently, GA positions are reserved for full-time degree seeking students and enrolled in a CCCK graduate program.

-Recipients of a graduate assistantship may not work more than 29 hours per week during the school year and 40 hours a week during the summer.
-The graduate assistant will complete weekly timecards and submit to Payroll to ensure sufficient time is available to be academically successful.
-Graduate Assistants are expected to adhere to the standards outlined in the CCCK Policies and Procedures Manual, which is a guide for employee behavior and conduct.

-Graduate assistantships are very competitive and are not available for every department or every graduate student.

-The Graduate Assistantship Program is housed in the Human Resource Office.
-Under no circumstance will a department offer a graduate assistantship without adhering to the policies outlined herein.
+2642 Expected Date of Program Start 2643 Degree being sought 2644 Description of the degree and degree granting institution, 2645 Description of the program, Rationale for the program (as it relates to employment at the College), 2646 2647 Target completion dates, 2648 Time restraints (including residency requirements), 2649 Cost of the program.
+2650 6.8.3 Work Obligation 2651 Upon completion of the credential or term of enrollment, employees are required to work at the College 2652 for a period of two (2) years9.
+If the employee, for whatever reason, does not fulfill this work obligation, 2653 he or she will become responsible to repay funds at a pro-rated amount on the unpaid balance of the 2654 amount reimbursed10.
+2655 6.9 GRADUATE ASSISTANT PROGRAM 2656 Each year Central Christian College of Kansas may select Graduate Assistants (GA) who are looking to 2657 enroll in graduate degree program(s) at Central Christian College of Kansas.
+These positions are 2658 determined on a case-by-case basis, which includes consideration of need and available budget.
+2659 From the College's perspective, GA's are, first and foremost, graduate students pursuing an education.
+2660 The work associated with the GA position is viewed as an integral part of that education.
+Therefore, the 2661 College is committed to ensuring that GA's assignments are productive, enhance student qualifications, 2662 meet workload goals, and are consistent with the educational objectives of the student's program.
+2663 Currently, GA positions are reserved for full-time degree seeking students and enrolled in a CCCK 2664 graduate program.
+2665 Recipients of a graduate assistantship may not work more than 29 hours per week during the school 2666 year and 40 hours a week during the summer.
+The graduate assistant will complete weekly timecards 2667 and submit to Payroll to ensure sufficient time is available to be academically successful.
+Graduate 2668 Assistants are expected to adhere to the standards outlined in the CCCK Policies and Procedures 2669 Manual, which is a guide for employee behavior and conduct.
+2670 Graduate assistantships are very competitive and are not available for every department or every 2671 graduate student.
+2672 The Graduate Assistantship Program is housed in the Human Resource Office.
+Under no circumstance 2673 will a department offer a graduate assistantship without adhering to the policies outlined herein.

-6.9.1 Eligibility
+2674 6.9.1 Eligibility

-To be eligible for an assistantship, students:
+- 2675 To be eligible for an assistantship, students: - Must be matriculated into a degree-seeking Master's program at CCCK